 **Helpful tips and common mistakes

-Enter any Korean BBQ restaurant and the strong aroma of meat will surround you, but in a good way.
-Korean BBQ restaurants are incredibly popular in Los Angeles, not only because you can get all the meat you can want for $25 but also because of the quality of the meat.
-Nowadays restaurants serve kobi steaks and various marinated pork belly, but some of the classics are bulgogi, thinly sliced brisket and of course, kalbi.
-Kalbi is marinated short ribs that are sliced flanken style.
-Cutting the meat flanken style allows the short ribs to be cooked in a much shorter amount of time but still be tender.
+Enter any Korean BBQ restaurant and the strong aroma of meat will surround you.
+Korean BBQ restaurants are popular in Los Angeles because you can get all the meat you can want for only $25.
+Nowadays restaurants serve everything from whole steaks to marinated pork belly, but some of the classics are bulgogi and kalbi.

-Whenever I prepare carne asada tacos, I double caramelize the meat, so I applied the same technique with these kalbi tacos.
+Whenever I prepare carne asada tacos, I double caramelize the meat, so I applied the same technique to these kalbi tacos.
 Grilling the ribs is the first step to caramelizing the outside.
-Chopping the meat and cooking it once more on the stove top caramelizes every piece of meat, resulting in incredibly flavorful kalbi.
+Chopping the meat and cooking it once more on the stovetop caramelizes every piece of meat, resulting in incredibly flavorful kalbi.

 Now you can’t just have Korean meat and a corn tortilla and call it a day.
-Since it’s a fusion dish, complete the taco with a kimchi and Asian pear slaw and gochujang aioli.
+Since it’s a fusion dish, complete the taco with kimchi and Asian pear slaw and gochujang aioli.
 Kimchi is fermented cabbage that is served as a side dish for every Korean meal (yes, literally every Korean meal).
 Gochujang is a chili paste that can be found in most Asian markets.
-Drizzle the sauce on the finished tacos and bite in!

 Looking for someone to come to your house and prepare these dishes for you?
 It is possible!
 If you are in Los Angeles and looking for a private chef, please feel free to contact me.
 For more information, visit Private Kitchen Los Angeles.